Sign in →

 Clinical Information

-Transmission is by the bite of sandflies.
-Clinical symptoms include fever, weight loss, and splenomegaly; pancytopenia and hypergammaglobulinemia are often present.
+Visceral leishmaniasis (kala azar) is most commonly caused by Leishmania donovani, Leishmania chagasi, or Leishmania infantum (L donovani complex).
+Transmission of Leishmania species occurs via the bite of sandflies.
+Infection with these intracellular protozoa typically leads to a disseminated infection that primarily affects the reticuloendothelial system (liver, spleen, bone marrow).
+Clinical symptoms include fever, weight loss, and splenomegaly; pancytopenia and hypergammaglobulinemia are also often present.
 Most (90%) new cases each year arise in rural areas of India, Nepal, Bangladesh, Sudan, and Brazil, but the disease has a worldwide distribution, including the Middle East.

 Interpretation